dkarthe/webjeda-blog/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 <img alt="jekyll seo" title="Jekyll SEO" itemprop="thumbnailUrl" class="left half noborder" src="{{ site.url }}/thumbs/Jekyll-SEO.jpg">

 <i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>Most of the Jekyll Search Engine Optimization is left to the users.
-Initially Jekyll SEO was hard but gradually it has become easier since we have so many people contributing to the community.
-Now a days basic SEO is already taken care of!
+Initially, Jekyll SEO was hard but gradually it has become easier since we have so many people contributing to the community.
+Nowadays basic SEO is already taken care of!
 Learn how to do further Jekyll SEO.
 {: .intro}
 <div class="clear"></div>